Jikke/Mietelause_generaattori/documentation/instructions.md

 2. ui.py is a simple text-based user interface.
 First it asks the user to input desired Markov chain level (1-6).
     * Here handler-object will create trie-datastructure (depth = markov chain level + 1) and input read lines into it.
     * After this it gives weight to words according to their frequency in the read file.
-3. Secondly ui asks the user to input desired length of generated quote (Markov level - 20).
+3. Secondly ui asks the user to input desired length of generated quote (Markov chain level+1 - 20).
 4. Lastly it asks for one lower case word to begin the to be generated quote with.
     * First word is capitalized by the program and period is added to the end of the created quote.
 5. Now ten quotes are generated and printed.